 - Participants are expected to use the transportation provided by International Partners at all times, including between points of departure and return.
 Requests for alternative arrangements must be made in writing the delegate or, if under 18, by his or her parent/guardian and approved by International Partners in advance.

-- Transportation will always be provided and participants should not need to use one.
-However, if you ever need to use a taxi, negotiate the price before you let the driver store your luggage or before you enter the cab.
+- Transportation will always be provided and participants should not need to use a taxi.
+In the unusual event that this is required, work with IP staff to make plans and negotiate the price before you let the driver store your luggage or before you enter the cab.
 If possible, ask someone the likely fare before you approach a taxi.
 Be prepared at the airport to be approached by taxi drivers.
 Just say, “No gracias.”

 - No independent travel during the program is permitted without the express consent of International Partners and, if the delegate is under 18, the written consent of his or her parents or guardian.
 Participants will not leave their assigned area without prior permission of the Trip Leader.
 No one will travel at night.
 Participants are not permitted to drive any motorized vehicle.

 All participants must have a current US passport that will not expire within six months of the date of your trip.
 You will also need 3 photocopies of it, one to carry with you while in El Salvador, one copy to leave at home with family or a friend, and one to submit to International Partners.